Near Ardgay, SutherlandRead reviews

 Please note: while we make every effort to be as accurate as possible, the actual position of the cottage indicated on the map above and the proximity of the amenities in the Local Info section cannot be guaranteed to be precise and should be used as a guide only.

-Sitting room/dining room with TV/DVD, CD player, wood-burning stove and French windows onto patio and garden.
+Sitting room/dining room with TV/DVD, CD player and wood-burning stove

 - Linen (Double Bed)

 - Linen (Single Bed)